Crown Prince Inaugurates Revamped Ghor Al Mazraa Comprehensive Healthcare Centre

-Al Hussein bin Abdullah II on Thursday inaugurated the revamped Ghor Al Mazraa Comprehensive Healthcare Centre aimed at improving the quality of services.
+AMMAN - HRH crown prince Hussein on Thursday inaugurated the revamped Ghor Al Mazraa Comprehensive Healthcare Centre aimed at improving the quality of services.

 Hawari said the inauguration of such a centre aligns with the Economic Modernisation Vision and the Ministry of Health's strategy aiming to provide the best comprehensive medical care to citizens and contribute to alleviating pressure on hospitals.